 What sparkling drink is the best?
 The answer depends on your tastes of course, but there is a certain general rule.
 The market is ruled by those with the most captivating ads.
 There isn’t much difference between carbonated beverages.
 And that’s why the key to success is a proper branding and a balanced design.
 In today article, we’ll tell you a story of tremendously popular Fanta Orange brand and its logo.

-Thus, “Fanta” first appeared in a logo.
+Thus, “Fanta” first appeared in a logo, the Fanta emblem history started in 1940.
 The first logo was comprised of the word alone and it was enough back then.
 Only the third logo variation was endowed with some basic graphic design.
 Those were three orange spots, symbolizing both gas bubbles and oranges.
 And the funniest twist here is that Fanta didn’t always have orange taste!

 The first logo variation worth of attention was created in 90s.
 They finally developed a plausible color combination.
 A contrast of blue, orange and green made the brand recognizable.
 A clear and trim Fanta logo font was applied.
 A new millennium brought about more changes, but overall brand identics remained untouched.

 Want to make your own drink logo?
 Explore food logo design ideas in our gallery.

 The most part of design experiments were conducted in the last decade.
 First of all, they altered that trim font.
 The most similar analogs are Jabberwub and Amoeba.
 However, the bubble style font didn’t last long.
 A new wave of profound changes struck the brand design in 2017.

 The main trademark color – orange, this color is represented in almost all logo versions and it is the basic of a “sunny” drink.
 Orange color is a combination of yellow and red, it means excitement and enthusiasm, it is considered an energetic color.

 Fanta logo font